 How to learn what’s working with your Instagram marketing

-Instagram analytics enable you to pay close attention to your audience growth, and the number of likes and comments your posts receive—this, in turn, will give you clues as to what’s working and what could maybe be improved.
+Paying close attention to your audience growth, and the number of likes and comments your posts receive will give you clues as to what’s working and what could maybe be improved.
+If you’d like to dive even more in-depth, you can work out an engagement rate for each of your posts.

 Buffer’s Instagram analytics can also help you to find the perfect sharing frequency.
 Using the ‘Posts Per Day plus Likes’ function you can see how the number of posts per day affect your engagement.
 Here’s a quick snapshot from our account: